Skip to main content

 Revisor ID: R-04805

-The MPCA is beginning work to implement a new groundbreaking law to remedy Minnesotans’ disproportionate exposure to pollutants.
+The MPCA has begun work to implement a new groundbreaking law to remedy Minnesotans’ disproportionate exposure to pollutants.
 The law defines environmental justice areas and requires the MPCA to conduct a rulemaking process to address the cumulative impacts of pollution during permitting processes.

 For many neighborhoods and communities in Minnesota, decades-old permitting and zoning decisions by local, state, and federal governments have resulted in heavily polluting industrial and manufacturing facilities located near homes, schools, and parks.